Modifying a POSCAR File: Scaling, Supercells, and Defects#

 import pyvista as pv

-from pyprocar.utils import ROOT
+from pyprocar.utils import DATA_DIR

 # You do not need this.
 This is to ensure an image is rendered off screen when generating exmaple gallery.